daniellopes04/frappy-bird/README.md

 ## Objectives

-1. Implement a version from the game Flappy Bird, where the bird is moved by input detected from the keyboard.
+1. ~Implement a version from the game Flappy Bird, where the bird is moved by input detected from the keyboard.~
-2. Influence the generation of pipes so as to bring about more complicated level generation.
+2. ~Influence the generation of pipes so as to bring about more complicated level generation.~
-3. Give the player a medal for their performance, along with their score.
+3. ~Give the player a medal for their performance, along with their score.~
 4. Implement a pause feature, just in case life gets in the way of jumping through pipes!

 ## Possible updates

-1.
+1. High-score feature.